 The main purpose of periodicals in this category is to provide information, in a general manner, to a broad audience of concerned citizens.

-EXAMPLES OF SUBSTANTIVE NEWS OR GENERAL INTEREST PERIODICALS:
+EXAMPLES OF SUBSTANTIVE NEWS AND GENERAL INTEREST PERIODICALS:

 The New York Times

 Popular periodicals come in many formats, although often slick and attractive in appearance with lots of color graphics (photographs, drawings, etc.).

 These publications do not cite sources in a bibliography.
 Information published in popular periodicals is often second or third hand and the original source is rarely mentioned.

 Articles are usually very short and written in simple language.